scala-native/scala-native/docs/user/sbt.rst

 3. **release-full.** (introduced in 0.4.0)

    Optimized for best runtime performance, even if hurts compilation time and code size.
-This modes includes a number of more aggresive optimizations such type-driven method duplication and more aggresive inliner.
+This modes includes a number of more aggressive optimizations such type-driven method duplication and more aggressive inliner.
    Similar to clang's ``-O3`` with addition of link-time optimization over the whole application code.